JupiterOne-Archives/docs-old/faqs/faqs-aws.md

 sub-accounts.
 Be sure to name the IAM Role identically, attach the same policies, and use the same external trust ID as was used with the master account configuration.

-Finally, make sure that in the JupiterOne application you have selected a polling inverval and select the option to "Auto-configure additional integrations..." in your master account configuration.
+Finally, make sure that in the JupiterOne application you have selected a polling interval and select the option to "Auto-configure additional integrations..." in your master account configuration.

 If these steps are done correctly, JupiterOne will automatically pull in all